kunukn/reading-position-indicator/README.md

 # development
-* Git clone the project or download it
+* git clone the project or download it
 * npm install
 * npm start
+* open a browser and go to localhost:3000

 # build library into dist folder
 * npm run build